Omar-Obando/Youtube-Livestream-bot/README.md

 # Youtube-Livestream-Master for windows (version for android coming soon)
 # based and credits for: https://github.com/KevinLage/YouTube-Livestream-Botter (version in python for linux and macos)
+# This repository have 2 file for use
+-portable version
+-normal version

 ![readme](https://user-images.githubusercontent.com/54437821/85193048-56349280-b282-11ea-8fb1-88117086c409.png)

 # How do i get the id of my live stream?